 Before you even think about dipping a brush in paint, you need to gather your supplies.
 Having the right tools on hand is the secret to a smooth, professional-looking paint job.
 It’s the difference between a frustrating weekend of constant trips to the hardware store and a project that flows seamlessly from one step to the next.
 Think of it as setting up your workshop; a little preparation here saves you a ton of headaches later and helps you achieve that crisp, durable finish your home deserves.
 Let’s walk through exactly what you’ll need to build your exterior painting toolkit.

-Choosing the Right Exterior Paint
+How to Choose the Best Exterior Paint

 The paint aisle can be overwhelming, but your choice here is critical for a long-lasting finish.
 Don’t skimp on quality.
 A premium exterior paint will offer better coverage and stand up to Boise’s four-season climate, protecting your home from sun, rain, and snow.
 When it comes to sheen, a good rule of thumb is that satin or semi-gloss finishes are ideal for trim and doors because they’re durable and easy to clean.
 For the main siding and larger wall areas, a flat or eggshell finish works best because it’s great at hiding minor surface imperfections.
 Getting the right paint is a key part of any expert exterior painting project.

-Brushes, Rollers, and Other Essentials
+Brushes, Rollers, and Sprayers: Pick Your Tools

 Your application tools are just as important as the paint itself.
 Investing in good-quality brushes and rollers will pay off in a big way, preventing stray bristles and uneven texture in your final coat.
 Your essential shopping list should include exterior paint, primer, sandpaper, high-quality brushes, rollers with appropriate nap lengths for your siding, and a sturdy ladder.
 You’ll also need painter’s tape for sharp lines, drop cloths to protect landscaping, and paint trays.
 While optional, a paint sprayer can speed up the process significantly on large, flat surfaces.
 As professional house painters, we know that having the right gear makes all the difference.